 Learn from the successes and failures of other homeowners.
 It’s a great way to ensure a shingle color choice you’re happy with.

-This can be done by driving through nearby neighborhoods or by browsing pictures online.
+This can be done by driving through the nearby neighborhoods or by browsing house pictures online.

 Examples are “2 story house with beige siding” or “ranch home with stone veneer.”
 Choose “images” and browse from there.